Mexico took me by surprise in many ways.

 If food is your favourite thing about travel (yep, I’m with you on that one!), then Oaxaca City should be on your list of places to visit in Mexico.
 The capital of the Oaxaca is a vibrant city of colourful houses, incredible street food and super friendly locals, as well as possibly the best food in Mexico.
 If I were to live in Mexico, it would almost definitely be Oaxaca.

 For something a little more adventurous, head straight to the state of Chiapas.
-Bordering Guatemala, it's a lot more remote and sparser than most parts of Mexico, but there's a lot to explore.
-Chiapas is home to some of the best Mayan temples and ruin sites in Mexico, as well as some breathtaking waterfalls and the impressive Sumidero Canyon.
+Bordering Guatemala, it’s a lot more remote and sparser than most parts of Mexico, but there’s a lot to explore.
+Chiapas is home to some of the best Mayan temples and ruin sites in Mexico, as well as some breathtaking waterfalls and some of the best cenotes in all of Mexico.
 Despite the number of things to see in Chiapas, very few tourists visit the region beyond the Palenque ruins and Agua Azul waterfalls, and we mostly had everything to ourselves.

 Recommended read: A 2-week Mexico itinerary for first-time visitors.